 Researchers often use the receipt of the federal Pell Grant to identify low-income students, and policies targeting at-risk students broadly, or low-income student in particular, often are linked to these grant recipients.
 To qualify for a Pell Grant, a student generally has a family income under \$50,000.
 More than 76,000 UNC System undergraduates (or about 43%) who were enrolled in fall 2014 received some amount of a Pell Grant at some point while enrolled in UNC institutions.
-19 If a student's family income totals less than \$25,000 per year (generally, see footnote), they can qualify for the maximum Pell award (\$5,815 in 2016-17).
-20
+If a student's family income totals less than \$25,000 per year (generally, see footnote), they can qualify for the maximum Pell award (\$5,815 in 2016-17).

 Almost half of UNC students who received Pell Grants qualified for the maximum award at some point during their undergraduate studies--more than 37,000 students, equating to 21% of the UNC System undergraduate population.
 Seven of the 16 UNC institutions witnessed a significantly higher percentage of their undergraduate student population using the grant (sometime during their undergraduate career, statistics drawn from 2014-2015 academic year data): ECSU (82%); NCCU (77%); FSU (74%); NCA&T (71%); WSSU (67%); UNCP (66%); and UNCG (54%).
-Even with a full Pell grant, there can still be a large amount of "unmet need" for some students, given the average total cost of attendance at UNC
+Even with a full Pell grant, there can still be

-15 Dynarski, S., & Scott-Clayton, J. (2013).
-Financial Aid Policy: Lessons from Research.
-Cambridge, MA: National Bureau of Economic Research, Working Paper 18710.
+15 S. Dynarski, S. and J. Scott-Clayton, "Financial Aid Policy: Lessons from Research," (Cambridge, MA: National Bureau of Economic Research, Working Paper 18710, 2013).

 16 Ibid.
-Dynarski, S. (1999).
-Does Aid Matter?
-Measuring the Effect of Student Aid on College Attendance and Completion.
-Cambridge, MA: National Bureau of Economic Research, Working Paper 7422.
-Castleman, B. & Long, B. (2013).
-Looking Beyond Enrollment: The Causal Effect of Need-Based grants on College Access, Persistence, and Graduation.
-Cambridge, MA: National Bureau of Economic Research, Working Paper 19306.
-Goldrick-Rab et al. (2015).
-Reducing Income Inequality in Educational Attainment: Experimental Evidence on the Impact of Financial Aid on College Completion.
-Madison, WI: Institute for Research on Poverty, IRP Discussion Paper 1393-12.
+See also, S. Dynarski, "Does Aid Matter?
+Measuring the Effect of Student Aid on College Attendance and Completion," (Cambridge, MA: National Bureau of Economic Research, Working Paper 7422, 1999); B. Castleman and B. Long, B., "Looking Beyond Enrollment: The Causal Effect of Need-Based grants on College Access, Persistence, and Graduation," (Cambridge, MA: National Bureau of Economic Research, Working Paper 19306, 2013); and Goldrick-Rab, et al., "Reducing Income Inequality in Educational Attainment: Experimental Evidence on the Impact of Financial Aid on College Completion," (Madison, WI: Institute for Research on Poverty, IRP Discussion Paper 1393-12, 2015).

-17 Cahalan, M., & Perna, L. W. (2015).
-Indicators of higher education equity in the United States: 45-year trend report.
-Washington, DC: The Pell Institute and Penn AHEAD.
+M. Cahalan and L. W. Perna, "Indicators of Higher Education Equity in the United States: 45-year Trend Report," (Washington, DC: The Pell Institute and Penn AHEAD, 2015).
+Ibid.

-18 Ibid.

 19 Fall 2014 data are the most current data available for financial aid information.
 Data retrieved from UNC-GA file: z110_pell_status.
-This includes all students who received a Pell grant at any point in their academic careers who were enrolled in fall 2014.
+This data includes all students who received a Pell grant at any point in their academic careers who were enrolled in fall 2014.